Pros and Cons of Canopy BedsApril 24, 2018

 While canopy beds are both useful and great looking, they aren’t meant for every lifestyle or room design.
 Here are some of the cons to be aware of when it comes to this type of bed:

 More to Clean

 You’re likely familiar with cleaning your bed sheets, but with a canopy bed, there’s a lot more linen to clean.
 Most of the hangings don’t need to be cleaned quite as often as your sheets, but it’s still extra maintenance.
 Beyond that, the top cover of canopy beds are known to get dusty and need regular cleaning to prevent any allergy-related issues.
 If you or your loved ones have dust-related allergies, canopy beds may not be for you, especially if you have pets.
 Why add even more places for dust and dander to collect if you don’t need to?
 However, you can still have a canopy bed without the linens for the structural aesthetic, so there are still possibilities even if you don’t want to deal with the extra material.

 Canopy beds are enticing, and if you have pets or children they will think so too.
 Kids are known to grab onto the hanging linens, potentially causing damage to the cloth, the bed’s frame, or even themselves.
 Cats, and sometimes even dogs, will occasionally take the high surface of the canopy as a challenge.
 This can lead to many owners finding their felines or other animals trapped on top of their bed.
 If this is a headache you just don’t need, then perhaps a canopy bed isn’t the right decor option for you.

+Picking the right bed is one way to design your bedroom for better sleep.
 Depending on what aesthetic and function you want in your master bedroom, a canopy bed may be the right choice for you.
 If your master bedroom design is looking a little bare, it might just need a canopy bed.
 For help in planning out your dream custom home, contact us at Custom Home Group today!